jruels/tf-reusable-code/labs/tf-more-variables/index.md

 Update the EC2 instances resource to use the `instance_count` variable in `main.tf`

-Now Terraform will convert the values into the correct type.
+Terraform will convert the values into the correct type.
 The `instance_count` variable would also work using a string ( "2" ) instead of number ( 2 ).

 Once again the variables added have the same values as the original hard-coded values.
 Run `terraform apply` and you'll see it does not need to make any changes.